slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 ## Well-formed HTML

-In the context of this feature, "well-formed HTML" means markup and content that can be pushed to the browser and expect it to render in a reasonable way.
+In the context of this feature, "well-formed HTML" means markup and content that can be parsed/diffed in order for us to calculate live edits.
+In general, our goal is to be as lax as possible and handle HTML that isn't strictly "valid" in the spec sense, but has a clean enough structure that we can parse it.

 Modern browsers are _very_ forgiving in the markup they render.
 They ignore what the don't understand and subsequent markup and content is generally not affected.

 Well-formed markup just needs to satisfy generic tag format: